ColtonDenlinger/SQL/README.md

 Hello, welcome to my SQL repository.
 The projects listed here are meant to showcase my skills as a data anaylst.
-I will continue adding to this portfolio overtime as I build up more and more projects.
+I will continue adding to this portfolio over time as I build up more and more projects.